scottbromander/mongodb_notes/README.md

 Whenever we write to the database, we’ll always be returned a WriteResult object that tells us if the operation was successful or not.

-We can use the ‘find()’ collection method to retrieve the potion from the inventory collection.
+We can use the ‘find()’ collection method to retrieve the fruit from the inventory collection.
 ```javascript
 > db.fruits.find()
 ```